kurt-krueckeberg/markdown-languages-howto/readme.md

 The [mystmd.org](https://mystmd.org/guide/quickstart-myst-markdown) website has Quickstart tutorails and an Authoring guide that explains the MyST markdown syntax.
 The MyST is written in javascript.
 MyST also has its own [Website Build System](https://mystmd.org/guide/quickstart-myst-websites).

-MyST can also be with [Sphinx](https://www.sphinx-doc.org/en/master/) as an alternative [Markdown language for Sphinx](https://www.sphinx-doc.org/en/master/usage/markdown.html) instead of restructuredtext.
+MyST can also be with [Sphinx](https://www.sphinx-doc.org/en/master/) as an alternative to RestructuredText.
+See [MyST Markdown for Sphinx](https://www.sphinx-doc.org/en/master/usage/markdown.html)
 Sphinx is written in Python, and the MyST parser for Sphinx is also in Python.

+### Tables in MyST Markdown

 MyST has a `list-table` whose syntax takes some getting used to.
 Here is an example of it that shows how to  specify column widths in relative terms using integers.
 The 2nd column is twice the width of the first